amolv0/exo-db/backend/lambda-functions/restApi/README.md

 - GET `/eloranking` to get the first page of elorankings for the default season, `181`
 - GET `/eloranking?page={}` to get a specific page of elorankings for the default season `181`
 - GET `/eloranking?season={}&page={}` to get a specific page of elorankings for a specific season (Ideal way to use)
 - GET `/elorankings?region={}` to get the first page of elorankings for the default season, `181` for a specific region.
-The ?region modifier works with any other modifiers
+The ?region modifier works with any other modifiers.
+Can also do a country that has multiple regions within it (ie: China, United States) and it will get rankings for all regions that country contains.

 ## TsRanking